Verging on the Impossible: 12 Actual Training Methods of the Shaolin Monks

 11. Training methods of the Shaolin monks: Monk pillar skill

 This technique improves leg and core strength along with body balance.
 Monks stand on two pillars – one foot on each pillar, then sit in a squatting position with a sharp bamboo stick under them.
 They hold bowls filled with water, one in each hand and one atop their heads.
 As training progresses, the water bowls are replaced with oil lamps.
 Masters of this skill can remain in full balance and completely motionless for at least two hours at a time.

-12. Diamond finger or Buddha’s finger (Ya Zhi Jin Gang Fa)
+12. Training methods of the Shaolin monks: Diamond finger or Buddha’s finger (Ya Zhi Jin Gang Fa)